rfulkerson/25spring1400/ai_for_cs1.md

 ### <a name="review">Interactive Quiz / Review</a>

-Using an AI/LLM for quiz or concept review can be done simply or in a more detailed manner.
+Using an AI for quiz or concept review can be done simply or in a more detailed manner.
+The prompt you use can guide your experience with the review.

 Here's an example of a simple prompt that generates some questions for review:

 > Hi.
 I'm taking a CS1 course and we have a quiz coming up soon about functions and strings.
 Can you prompt me with about 15 questions appropriate for a CS1 course and check my correctness?

-And here's a more detailed prompt that specifies exact parameters of the content and the types of questions:
+And here's a more detailed prompt that specifies exact parameters of the content and the types of questions.
+The topics section would be modified for the specific material being studied.

 > I'm studying for a CS1 quiz that will cover functions, strings, lists, and dictionaries in Python.
 Could you create a 15-question practice quiz that mixes multiple-choice, short-answer, code-writing, and conceptual/explanation questions focused on key concepts from these topics?
 >